palowenstein/aerobics-fitness-tracker-mongoose/README.md

 <li>In the seeders directory, run the <kbd>node seed.js</kbd> command.</li>
 <li>This will pre-populate the mongoose schema so that the application doesn't start with null data.</li>
 <li>Back in the Application directory via the <kbd>cd ..</kbd> command, run the <kbd>node server.js</kbd> command.</li>
-<li>This will launch the application which, in terminal, will indicate "1980s Aerobics & Fitness Tracker Application now running on port 4000".
+<li>This will launch the application which, in terminal, will indicate <code>1980s Aerobics & Fitness Tracker Application now running on port 4000</code>.
-<li>You can now access the application in your browser by loading "localhost: 4000" from the address bar.</li>
+<li>You can now access the application in your browser by loading <code>localhost:4000</code> from the address bar.</li>
 <li>When run initially, except for the date, the landing page will show null data.</li>
 <li>However, if the seed.js file has been properly executed, the workout statistics pages will appear pre-filled at launch.</li>
 <li>Note: Pre-configured version of this application is accessible via Heroku: https://afternoon-oasis-52971.herokuapp.com/</li>